Are You Caring For Your Colon?

 Lee esto en Español

-It’s not a topic most of us like to think about.
-A colorectal cancer screening isn't fun, but it's an important part of keeping colon cancer at bay.
+It’s not a topic most of us like to talk about — or even think about.
+Colon cancer screening isn't fun, but it's important for good reason.

 What does the colon do?